Chelation Therapy Clinic in South Surrey BC

 Mediworks Rejuvenation Centre offers chelation therapy that removes heavy metals such as lead, iron or mercury from your body.
-To find out if Chelation therapy would be right for you please call us to book an initial consultation or request an appointment online.
-We offer this services to South Surrey, BC and the surrounding communities of Burnaby, BC, Coquitlam, BC, Richmond, BC, Vancouver, BC and Abbotsford, BC.
+To find out if Chelation therapy would be right for you call us or make an appointment.
+Visit us at a location near you in South Surrey BC, and Burnaby BC.